List of equipment of the Canadian Coast Guard: Medium icebreakers

 In 2019, the federal government indicated that a third shipyard would be added to the National Shipbuilding Strategy and that the construction of six medium icebreakers, to replace the Coast Guard's existing and aging icebreaker fleet, would be undertaken.
 A competition was undertaken to select the third yard with the envisaged construction of the icebreakers to proceed starting in the 2020s.
 In December 2019, it was announced that only the Davie Shipyard had qualified to build the envisaged icebreakers for the CCG.
 An umbrella agreement was planned to be negotiated between Davie and the Government of Canada by the end of 2020.
 In May 2021 the Government announced that the envisaged umbrella agreement with Davie was now anticipated at the end of 2021, one year later than originally planned.
 As of the end of 2021, further progress on the conclusion of the umbrella agreement had not yet been reported.
 In June 2022 the Government again indicated that negotiations had been initiated to conclude an agreement by the end of the year.
 The agreement to incorporate Davie as a third shipyard within the NSS was finally signed in April 2023 permitting negotiations for the future construction of the icebreakers to begin.
 In March 2024, Davie was awarded its first contract for the design of the new vessels.
+A contract to build the six vessels was awarded in August 2026.
+Construction was projected to begin in 2027 with the first vessel scheduled for service entry in 2032.

 Multi-purpose icebreakers

 Up to 16 Multi Purpose Vessels (subsequently re-classed as "Multi Purpose Icebreakers" - MPI) are now scheduled to be built at the Seaspan yard after the second of the two joint support ships are completed.
 This project is a new addition to the National Shipbuilding Strategy which is designed to provide greater stability to the build program at Seaspan.
 The MTIs will supersede originally envisaged Offshore Patrol Vessels and Multi-Role High-Endurance Vessels (with a similar role) that originally had been planned to be built in two blocks of up to five ships each.
 Instead up to 16 new vessels (numbers being partially budget dependent) will be built which are envisaged as performing multiple roles for the Coast Guard by replacing several existing Coast Guard fleets.
 Construction work on this project is scheduled to begin at the Seaspan yard in the mid-2020s as work on the second of the two joint support ships winds down.
 In February 2024, a pre-construction design contract was awarded to Vancouver Shipyard for the project.
 Delivery of the first vessel was anticipated in 2030.
 The Functional Design Review for the first flight of six ships was said to have been completed in the summer of 2025.
 The ships are to displace more than 8,500 tonnes, be 100 metres in length and be able to accommodate up to 50 personnel.
-As Polar-4 class icebreakers, they are to be able to break 1 metre of ice continuously.
+As Polar Class 4 icebreakers, they are to be able to break 1 m ice continuously.